-Content mapping is a technique which helps you to understand and organize the content of a website.
+Content mapping is a technique that helps you to understand and organize the content of a website.
 It plays a valuable part in your website’s overall content marketing strategy.

-In easier words, we can say that content mapping allows you to spot gaps in your content development strategy and focus on the goal of your client as well as the goals of your website’s users.
+In easier words, we can say that content mapping allows you to spot gaps in your content development strategy and focus on the goals of your client and your website’s users.

-Buyer’s persona is a representation of your target audience whereas, Buyer’s Journey is that process through which your potential buyer goes through before he/she is making their final purchase.
+A buyer’s persona represents your target audience, whereas a buyer’s Journey is the process through which your potential buyer goes before they makes their final purchase.

 But, Why Should You Create Content Maps?